top of page

 Roots: Melissa grew up in Chester County, where she graduated from Avon Grove High School in 2015.
 While attending Avon Grove, Melissa discovered the field of occupational therapy through the Allied Health Program at the Technical College High School- Pennock’s Bridge Campus.
 Melissa earned her Bachelor of Science degree in 2019 from West Chester University where she majored in Exercise Science and minored in Psychology.
 Through her undergraduate internships, Melissa discovered the wonderful world of pediatric OT.
 After graduation, Melissa moved to Southern California to study occupational therapy at the University of St. Augustine for Health Sciences and graduated with her Master of Occupational Therapy degree in 2021.

-Professional Experiences "The Bloom": While attending occupational therapy school in California, Melissa had the opportunity to gain experiences in both the inpatient rehabilitation and outpatient pediatric settings.
+Bloom: While attending occupational therapy school in California, Melissa had the opportunity to gain experiences in both the inpatient rehabilitation and outpatient pediatric settings.
 Melissa completed her first level II fieldwork experience at Casa Colina Hospitals and Centers for Healthcare in Pomona, CA. Here, she was a part of the spinal cord injury team and enjoyed being a part of her patient’s journeys.
 Melissa completed her second level II fieldwork experience at the Launchpad Therapy for Kids in San Juan Capistrano, CA. This experience enriched her knowledge of sensory integration and the importance of play and having fun!
 After completing her master’s degree at the University of St. Augustine, Melissa moved back to Pennsylvania to be closer to family.

-Specialized Training "The Grow": Melissa has gained experience with spinal cord injury rehabilitation, Ayres’ Sensory Integration, hippotherapy, outpatient pediatrics, and school-based OT.
+Grow: Melissa has gained experience with spinal cord injury rehabilitation, Ayres’ Sensory Integration, hippotherapy, outpatient pediatrics, and school-based OT.
+Melissa is a certified provider of Interactive Metronome.

 Why: Melissa believes in the importance of teamwork and collaboration with a child and their family.
 She loves working with kids to find and highlight their strengths and help them reach their highest potential.